-The actual behavior depends on the kind of commit scope a commit scope's rule uses: Group Commit, Commit At Most Once, Lag Control, Synchronous Commit, or a combination of these.
+The actual behavior depends on which kind of commit scope a commit scope's rule uses: Group Commit, Commit At Most Once, Lag Control, Synchronous Commit, or a combination of these.

 This flexibility means that selecting a balanced combination of rules can take time.
-To speed up deployment, BigAnimal's PGD has a preset selection of commit scopes for typical user requirements.
-These presets don't prevent you from creating and applying your own commit scopes as needed.
+To speed up deployment, BigAnimal's PGD has a preset selection of commit_scopes for typical user requirements.
+These presets do not prevent users from creating and applying their own commit scopes as needed.

-BigAnimal's commit scope preset options
+BigAnimal's commit_scope preset options

-The presets include a rule for high consistency in a subgroup and a separate setting for lag control both inside and outside the subgroup.
-You can use combinations of these rules for high consistency in a subgroup.
-You can also use lag control for other subgroups and high consistency within the subgroup and with one or more nodes of another subgroup.
+The presets include a rule for high consistency within a subgroup and a separate setting for lag control both within and outside the subgroup.
+There are then combinations of these rules for high consistency within a subgroup and lag control for other subgroups, and high consistency within the subgroup and with one or more nodes of another subgroup.

-Preset ID Local group External groups Use case ba001 MAJORITY, SYNCHRONOUS_COMMIT N/A High consistency for critical data ba002 ALL, LAG_CONTROL ALL, LAG_CONTROL Manages replication lag locally and externally ba003 MAJORITY, SYNCHRONOUS_COMMIT ANY 1, LAG_CONTROL Combines high consistency locally with lag control for external ba004 MAJORITY, SYNCHRONOUS_COMMIT ANY 1, SYNCHRONOUS COMMIT Higher consistency via external validation ba001 is also the only BigAnimal preset that works with PGD clusters that have only one data group.
-All of the presets, including ba001, work with PGD clusters that have two or more data groups.
+Preset ID Local group External groups Use Case ba001 MAJORITY, SYNCHRONOUS_COMMIT N/A High consistency for critical data ba002 ALL, LAG_CONTROL ALL, LAG_CONTROL Manages replication lag locally and externally ba003 MAJORITY, SYNCHRONOUS_COMMIT ANY 1, LAG_CONTROL Combines high consistency locally with lag control for external ba004 MAJORITY, SYNCHRONOUS_COMMIT ANY 1, SYNCHRONOUS Higher consistency via external validation ba001 is also the only BigAnimal preset that works with PGD clusters that have only one data group.
+All of them, including ba001, work with PGD clusters that have two or more data groups.

-$ba001\ offers\ a\ default\ setup\ that\ optimizes\ data\ consistency\ and\ reliability\ across\ distributed\ environments.
-This example\ shows\ a\ definition\ for\ transactions\ originating\ from\ the\ group\ of\ nodes\ location-a\ .$
+ba001 offers a default setup that optimizes data consistency and reliability across distributed environments.
+Here, in what follows, is an example definition for transactions originating from the group of nodes location-a.
+The full name of the actual commit scope for this specific group will be ba001_location-a:

 '''

 SELECT

 bdr.add_commit_scope(

 commit_scope_name := 'ba001_location-a',

 origin_node_group := 'location-a',

 rule := 'MAJORITY (location-a)

 SYNCHRONOUS_COMMIT',

-'''

-'''

 wait_for_ready :=

 true

 );

 '''

-This rule says that for transactions originating from a node in location-a, the majority of the nodes in location-a must acknowledge the transaction before it's committed.
+This rule says that for transactions originating from a node in location-a, the majority of the nodes in location-a must acknowledge the transaction before it is committed.

 ba001 uses MAJORITY instead of ALL so that in the case of 3 data nodes, the third can be updated asynchronously.
-This ability allows for a node failure without interrupting a single region service.
+This allows for a node failure without interrupting a single region service.

-ba001 is the baseline commit scope provided by BigAnimal and the default commit scope for all new subgroups.
+This is the baseline BigAnimal provided commit_scope and is the default commit_scope for all new sub-groups.

 ba002 allows for asynchronous commits but with lag control for tighter consistency (that is, tighter than the system's default asynchronous behavior) across the distributed system.
-The following is an example definition of ba002 for nodes in location-a:
+An example definition of ba002 for nodes in location-a looks like the following: